Olympus E-M10 III vs Panasonic FZ1000

 It is notable that the FZ1000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-Both the E-M10 III and the FZ1000 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 III and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The FZ1000 was replaced by the Panasonic FZ2500, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic FZ1000 Manual.
+Further information on the features and operation of the E-M10 III and FZ1000 can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic FZ1000 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M10 III or the Panasonic FZ1000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.